 These resorts do have the advantage of being close to town and to the waterfront, especially the beaches.
 This can also reduce transport costs as well as time.
 The Chateau Royal (formerly Royal Tera) and Meridian are right on the beach and the other hotels are just across the road.

 Apart from the hotels, another option is to stay in a privately owned house or apartment (called a 'gite').
 Many people rent their property out in this way.
 This will work out to be a lot cheaper although they will generally be in an urban area and further from the beach.
 Gites are also usually available only on a weekly rather than a nightly basis.

 The local bus service is frequent and inexpensive.
 If you are with a group, a taxi may be cheaper to split.

 Meals and Dining

-Even on the restaurant strip at Anse Vata and Baie de Citron it is possible to eat for less than NZ$10 per person for lunch; every eating place has its menu and prices clearly displayed outside.
-If you travel a little further away you will find the restaurants even cheaper.
+Even on the restaurant strip at Anse Vata and Baie de Citron, it is possible to eat for less than NZ$10 per person for lunch; every eating place has its menu and prices clearly displayed outside.
+If you travel a little further away you will find the restaurants to be even cheaper.

 A really great idea though is to head to the Noumea market (open until midday daily) or one of the several supermarkets and do your own catering.
 Grab some French bread, cheese, and a bottle of wine (wine is sold in the supermarkets) and you'll have a meal you will remember.

 There are many things to do that won't cost a fortune.
 Swimming and sunbathing on the beach is one; Anse Vata and Baie de Citron are both very nice beaches.
-Other inexpensive things to do are:
+Other inexpensive things to do include: